Features

 Trusted conditions and weather without opening five websites.

+Follow the water over time: flows, temperatures, tides, turbidity where available, weather, runs, stocking, counts, and reports for the waters you care about.
 Set the ranges that mean low, in shape, or high for each saved spot, then read current conditions against what has worked for you before.
-Flow, gage height, water temperature, turbidity, weather, tides, currents, and forecasts show where they came from.

 - USGS flow, water temperature, turbidity, and gage height